Jahia/jcontent/src/javascript/ContentEditor/actions/contenteditor/editVisibilityRules/Visibility/DateTime/README.md

 - **AddNewRule.jsx** - Component for adding a new visibility rule
 - **EditRule.jsx** - Component for editing an existing rule
 - **NewRule.jsx** - Component that renders the form fields for a rule
-- **RenderCondition.jsx** - Component that renders condition details in a readable format
-- **RulesList.jsx** - Component that displays rules in a table format
 - **DatatableRules.jsx** - Component that displays rules using Moonstone DataTable
 - **SaveEditedRuleButton.jsx** - Button component for saving edited rules